KayWP/BioMiner/README.md

 # BioMiner
-A tool to curate AI-extracted biographical data.

-# 🔍 BioMiner

-**Use a human-in-the-loop approach to curate AI-extracted historical data.**

 BioMiner is a Python application that extracts historical data from biographical texts using a LLM, then provides a Streamlit-based workflow for reviewing and editing the results.

 ### Prerequisites